 The primary objective of our investment activities is to preserve principal while maximizing the income we receive from our investments without significantly increasing our risk.
-We invest excess cash principally in U.S. marketable securities from a diversified portfolio of institutions with strong credit ratings and in U.S. government and agency bills and notes, and by policy, limit the amount of credit exposure at any one institution.
+We invest excess cash primarily in U.S. marketable securities from a diversified portfolio of institutions with strong credit ratings and in U.S. government and agency bills and notes, and by policy, limit the amount of credit exposure at any one institution.
 Some of the securities we invest in may have market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
-To minimize this risk, we schedule our investments to have maturities that coincide with our expected cash flow needs, thus avoiding the need to redeem an investment prior to its maturity date.
-Accordingly, we believe we have no material exposure to interest rate risk arising from our investments.
+However, we do not believe that we have material exposure to interest rate risk arising from our investments.